 Don't let the weather sneak up on you.

-Otherwise, you will have annoyed customers who are wondering why you aren’t clearing their lots.
+Otherwise, you WILL have unsatisfied customers wondering why you aren’t doing your job.

-Keep your clients in the loop.
-Invest in snow scheduling software that allows you to send up-to-the-minute messages to your customers, so they know when you’re coming to clear their lots or when you’ll be doing a follow-through visit.
+As a result, clients always know when you’re coming to clear their lots or when you’ll be doing a follow-through visit.

 Manage your clients and employees all in one system

 Despite all of the mistakes that could kill your snow removal business, when done right, the snow industry is still worth it.